Bob Wells (vandweller): YouTube

 In 2015, Wells started a YouTube channel called CheapRVliving to offer how-to videos, interviews with other vandwellers, and philosophical videos with inspiration by noted authors and thinkers.
 In May 2019, the channel was approaching 50 million views.

 Homes on Wheels Alliance

-In October 2018, Wells announced the creation of Homes on Wheels Alliance, a 501(c)(3) charity of which he serves as president.
-The organization is dedicated to providing vehicles that have been converted into dwellings to individuals in need of financial assistance.
+In October 2018, Wells announced the creation of Homes on Wheels Alliance, a 501(c)(3) charity of which he is the president.
+Based in Pahrump, Nevada, the organization helps those with housing insecurity by acquiring vehicles and having volunteers convert them into a habitable space.

-Influence

-Wells has been interviewed in documentaries and appeared on television news programs that focused on alternative lifestyles and simple living.
-He identifies politically with the far-left, and sees van dwelling as a rejection of modern society's norms.
-Wells was featured prominently in Nomadland, a nonfiction book following the exploits of different RV and vandwellers.
-He portrayed himself in the critically acclaimed 2020 film adaptation.